Jeff-Bouchard/hub.docker.com/NETWORK-ARCHITECTURE.md

-## Privateness Network - Untraceable Architecture
+## Privateness Network - Network Architecture (experimental)

 [Français](NETWORK-ARCHITECTURE-FR.md)

 ## Multi-Layer Protocol Hopping

-The privateness.network stack uses **protocol hopping** across multiple layers, making it **extremely difficult to track or trace in practice** across all of them at once.
+The privateness.network stack uses **protocol hopping** across multiple layers.
+The design aim is to make traffic analysis and tracking harder in practice across all of them at once, but there are **no formal anonymity proofs** and the real-world effect depends on deployment.

 ## Traffic Flow & Protocol Transitions